A Network Formation Model Based on Subgraphs: Identification

 Let us outline the basic ideas behind the proof, with the full proof appearing in the appendix.

-Let $\widetilde{q}_L$ denote the probability that a link forms conditional upon exactly one particular triangle that it could be a part of not forming.
-For instance, for nodes $ij$ it is the probability that $ij$ is formed either as a link or as part of a triangle that is not triangle $hij$ for some other node $h$.
-In this case:
+Let $\widetilde{q}_L\left(\beta_{L},\beta_{T}\right)$ denote the probability that any given link forms conditional upon exactly one particular triangle that it could be a part of not forming, which depends on the $\beta$s.
+For instance, for nodes $ij$ it is the probability that $ij$ is formed either as a link or as part of a triangle that is {\sl not} triangle $hij$ for some other node $h$.
+Although this is not an immediately obvious parameter to define, it allows us to write the probability that a given link forms as $\beta_T + (1-\beta_T) \widetilde{q}_L\left(\beta_{L},\beta_{T}\right)$.
+This expression turns to be useful as it helps us to compare the rate at which links form to the rate at which triangles form in a way that shows how they are identified.
+In particular: